Soccer-Neymar due in Barcelona court over 2013 transfer from Santos | Sports-Games

 DIS has demanded a much heavier five-year jail term for Neymar, fines worth 149 million euros in total, and for the player to be disqualified from playing for the length of any sentence handed down by the judge.
 Along with Neymar, 30 - who is expected to be at the court on Monday morning - the defendants include his parents, representatives of the two clubs, former Barca presidents Josep Maria Bartomeu and Rosell, and former Santos president Odilio Rodrigues.

-The court has ordered all to attend at 10:00am local time on Monday.
+The court has ordered all to attend at 10:00am (0800 GMT) on Monday.
 "Neymar, with the connivance of his parents and the boards of directors of Barcelona and Santos, betrayed the trust of my clients," DIS lawyer Paulo Nasser told a news conference in Barcelona on Thursday.

 "The real cost of the transaction (between Santos and Barcelona) was 82 million euros, and only 17 million appeared as the official transfer," Nasser said.
 He said that Neymar was also not sold to the highest bidder, as there were other clubs that offered up to 60 million euros for his services.